Accessor Functions

 New implementations

-Implement for algorithms, such as outlier detection algorithms, which associate a score with each observation during training, where these scores are of interest in later processes (e.g, in defining normalized scores for new data).
+Implement for learners, such as outlier detection algorithms, which associate a score with each observation during training, where these scores are of interest in later processes (e.g, in defining normalized scores for new data).

 source